-Robots that begin If a robot begins to move during standby (i.e. before the head referee does the visual signal).-, all robots from that team will be penalized from that moment until the delayed ready signal is sent.
+If a robot begins to move during standby (i.e. before the head referee does the visual signal), all robots from that team will be penalized from that moment until the delayed ready signal is sent.
 Specifically, for the Champion Cup, this penalty will last in ready up to 45 s, while for the Challenge Shield, it will extend up to 35 s.
 However, movement of the head and initially standing up is permitted and does not result in a penalty.
-The head referee will call

-"Forbidden Motion in Standby<robotteam>".
-Note that responding to any Any response to a false signal of any fashion kind will result in this penalty.
+The head referee will call "Forbidden Motion in Standby<team>".
+Any response to a false signal of any kind will result in this penalty.